mlegrain/thesis_corona_twitter/README.md

     # When data is received
     def on_data(self, data):

-        # Error handling
+        # Error handling: this was particularly helpful when building the code
+        # it was essential to check for potential errors and diagnose how to solve them
         try:

             # Make it JSON
             datajson = json.loads(data)

-            # grab the wanted data from the Tweet
+            # grab the required data fields from the Tweet
+            # store the desired information in different variables

+            # I advise you to play around with this.
+Essentially, a JSON
+            # object works in a similar manner than python dicitonaries

             created_at = datajson['created_at']
             id_str = datajson['id_str']
             text = datajson['text']